Student Experience

 The UK attracts top students from around the world because studying law in the UK is a wonderful opportunity to gain international experience.
 Not only is it the motherland of Common Law, but it is just a short train ride away to the continent where civil law reigns supreme.
 Moreover, future employers find individuals with experience studying and working in a different country than the one they originated from attractive, as it demonstrates initiative and a willingness to adapt to changing situations.

-Written by Canada Law From Abroad - 06/09/2023
+Written by Canada Law from Abroad - 06/09/2023

 So you have decided to study Law in the UK, a country known for its exceptional education!
 This is an exciting time for you, you'll be getting your student visa, your plane tickets, and starting to pack.
 Of course, you're also probably feeling the nerves kick in.
 Not only will you be travelling to a new country, you'll be in a new education system.
-But not to worry, Canada Law From Abroad is still here to help!
+But not to worry, Canada Law from Abroad is still here to help!
 Here are some ideas of what to expect when you arrive in the UK.

 Most universities offer an airport pick-up service for international students.
 This is a great option, as you will not have to worry about travelling to the school with all your luggage!
 Its also a great way to meet other new international students.
 If you are living on campus, you will have a welcome crew to help you move in, these are students who can give you details about your accommodation and the school that you wont find online.
 There are also Welcome Events, International Student Events/Orientation, and Freshers Week.
 Try to go to all of the events that you can!
 This is how you will meet people, including you classmates, and get more comfortable with where you are.
 Make sure to join your local Canadian Student Law Society.
 Does your university not have one?
 Maybe you should think about starting one!
 This would show great initiative, and there are bound to be other Canadians looking for a law society to join.